Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line.rst

       blender --background --render-output /tmp test.blend --render-frame 1

-   ...will not render to ``/tmp`` because loading the blend file overwrites the render output that was set
+   ...will not render to ``/tmp`` because loading the blend-file overwrites the render output that was set

    .. code-block:: sh